 Achieve Software Integrity With the Right Tools

-Ensuring that your code has high software integrity can be a complex and time consuming process, as there are multiple factors to consider.
-But, there are beneficial practices and tools to help you effectively manage each of those factors to help you achieve high software integrity.
+Ensuring that your code has high code quality can be a complex and time consuming process, as there are multiple factors to consider.
+But, there are beneficial practices and tools to help you effectively manage each of those factors to help you achieve high code quality.

 Using the right code quality tools is essential to achieving high software integrity.
-High software integrity may take more time to achieve, but ensuring that your code is safe, secure, and high quality early on can help lower the cost of maintenance and reduce your technical debt.
+High code quality may take more time to achieve, but ensuring that your code is safe, secure, and high quality early on can help lower the cost of maintenance and reduce your technical debt.